Rommel T. Angara: Political career

-He ran for vice governor of Aurora province in the May 14, 2007 Philippine elections under the Laban ng Demokratikong Pilipino (LDP) with then re-electionist Aurora Governor Bellaflor J. Angara-Castillo who would be serving her second term of office as local chief executive of Aurora province.
+He ran for vice governor of Aurora province in the May 14, 2007 Philippine elections under the Laban ng Demokratikong Pilipino (LDP) party with then incumbent Governor Bellaflor J. Angara-Castillo who would be serving her second term of office as local chief executive of Aurora province.
 He lost, however, in the vice gubernatorial race.
 He conceded defeat to Atty.
 Gerardo "Jerry" A. Noveras of the Liberal Party (LP), who became Aurora governor six years later.

 He ran again for vice governor of Aurora province in the May 13, 2013 Philippine elections with then outgoing Baler Mayor Arturo J. Angara running for governor.
-During the campaign period, he expressed detestation of the illegal numbers game jueteng concealed in the so-called small town lottery (STL) reportedly with operations in almost all provinces in Central Luzon, except in Aurora province.
+During the campaign period, he expressed distaste for the illegal numbers game jueteng concealed in the so-called small town lottery (STL) reportedly with operations in almost all provinces in Central Luzon, except in Aurora province.
 He stated that he was not in favor of the STL which he called “a mere front for jueteng.”
 He explained that “although STL is a source of livelihood, the poor are still the losers because only the operators earn and benefit from it.”
 He eventually won a landslide victory in the vice gubernatorial race with a margin of 11,025 votes over his opponent, former Aurora provincial administrator and former Baler Mayor Emilio "Emil" F. Etcubañez.

 He was the acting governor of the province of Aurora from mid-2018 to early 2019.
 In the May 13, 2019 elections, he was elected representative of the lone district of Aurora.